World Mental Day 2018

 World Mental Health Day on Wednesday 10th October is an annual global awareness raising day.
 This year’s theme is #Handsup4HealthyMinds, which focuses on young people’s mental health in a changing world.
 In the last ten years we have seen social media and technology become integral to our world.
-However, what are the long-term effects of social media on young people today?
+However, what are the long-term effects on young people today?
 Half of all worldwide mental illness starts by age 14.
 In the UK, 10% of children and young people (aged 5-16 years) have a clinically diagnosable mental health issue.
 This is the tip of the iceberg.

 Social media usage for adults and young people alike has been growing year-on-year.
 It is thought 42 million people in the UK use social media on a daily basis, this equates to c.
 62% of the population.
 Unsurprisingly 16-24 year olds access social media most regularly.
 Clearly, there are many benefits of interacting online, such as keeping in contact with family across the globe, connecting with people who share your interests and interactive learning.
 It also supports people who may not be able to leave the house or who feel isolated.